upanicp/digital-writing-folio/exercises.md

 **What else do you need to learn in order to execute your vision for this piece?**

 Bitsie, obviously.
 But if I do end up working on Twine, I will need to learn how to work with images, more specifics about styles and everything, and also transitions/movements/kinetics.
-I might also have to ask about the processes of working with someone else who will draw some images for me maybe (is it's allowed/how I would credit them)
+I might also have to ask about the processes of working with someone else who will draw some images for me maybe (if it's allowed/how I would credit them)

+## Week 6

+**How does this work make you reflect on your own ideas and what you might do for your own piece?**

+I'm grateful that we got to see the Bitsie game.
+It was nice to see the possibilities of what you can do with it, and I want to try playing with it for my piece.
+But the same also goes for the other pieces and seeing the possibilities of Twine.
+It raised thoughts of how I can use colour and sound to manipulate the reader's senses and invoke a feeling and emotion in a way that traditional literature can't.
+I'm interested in the setting and the idea of exploring a location – very similar to House on the Hill, I know – and I have a vision in my head of what my game will look like and seeing the pieces and the different techniques they use to ground the reader in a location has inspired me to consider concrete possibilites of how I can bring my vision to reality.
+I think I have gone from a vague, foggy idea of some dungeon-crawling-type piece to something more specific.

+I am still nervous, though, that I just won't have the necessary skills to make my piece real.
+I want to make a game in Bitsie, but I'm not skilled at drawing or anything like that so I don't know if that will affect my ability to create my piece.
+Of course, I'm just doubting myself, but we still haven't learnt Bitsie yet, so maybe that will go down.
+Or maybe I'll just have to get over it.